We must balance a commitment to openness with a commitment to avoiding unnecessary risk for users of widely-used open source libraries.

 There is almost nothing you can do to mitigate risks when using a public computer.

-This is essentially the same situation as with physically-local attacks.
+Although the attacker may now be remote, the consequences are essentially the same as with physically-local attacks.
 The attacker's code, when it runs as your user account on your machine, can do anything you can do.
 (See also Microsoft's Ten Immutable Laws Of Security.)

 One of the most frequent reports we receive is password disclosure using the Inspect Element feature (see Issue 126398 for an example).
 People reason that “If I can see the password, it must be a bug.”
 However, this is just one of the physically-local attacks described in the previous section, and all of those points apply here as well.